Guitar showmanship: Jimi Hendrix

 Jimi Hendrix sometimes set fire to his guitar, most notably at the Monterey Pop Festival when, apparently, he felt this was the only way he could upstage the destruction by Pete Townshend and Keith Moon of the Who during their set.
 On March 31, 1967, at a performance at London Astoria Hendrix sustained hand burns and visited the hospital.

 Hendrix was also known for having a very erotic stage presence.
 He would slowly sweep his hand, similar to Townshend's windmill, roll his head, and "wipe" the guitar's neck to create extra sustain.

 Hendrix would also play guitar with his teeth, as well as make it look as though he was playing with his tongue, such as at the 1967 Monterey International Pop Festival during the guitar solo from his cover of the song "Hey Joe".

 Jimmy Page

 Jimmy Page is famous for playing his guitar with a violin bow, as on the live versions of the songs "Dazed and Confused" and "How Many More Times".
-During Led Zeppelin's 1977 tour, the bow was illuminated and emitted a laser beam from its tip.
+During Led Zeppelin's 1979 Knebworth shows, the bow was illuminated and emitted a laser beam from its tip.
 Page also played part of the solo of the song "Heartbreaker" holding the guitar over his head while walking across the stage, and then bending a string above the guitar nut to repeatedly change the pitch of the note.
 He also jumped and opened his legs wide in mid-air when playing "Rock And Roll".